PostFinance: History

-In 2013, the Swiss Financial Market Supervisory Authority (FINMA) awarded PostFinance a bank licence.
-In 2015, PostFinance was declared a "Systemically important financial institution" in Switzerland by the Swiss National Bank, which means the bank must follow special regulations with regards to liquidity and equity.
-In 2016, PostFinance started to levy a 1% annual fee on deposits of above 1 million francs.
+In 2013, the Swiss Financial Market Supervisory Authority (FINMA) awarded Postfinance a bank licence.
+In 2015, Postfinance was declared a "Systemically important financial institution" in Switzerland by the Swiss National Bank, which means the bank must follow special regulations with regard to liquidity and equity.
+At the same time, obtaining the banking licence meant that the state guarantee was finally abolished in 2017.

-In 2020, PostFinance's profits fell to 131 million Swiss francs (from 246 million in 2019 and 229 million francs in 2018) and its customers to 2.69 million (from 2.74 million in 2019).
+In 2016, Postfinance started to levy a 1% annual fee on deposits of above 1 million francs.
+Over the Easter weekend of 2018, Postfinance switched to the core banking system of the Indian provider Tata Consultancy Services.
+For corporate customers, the changeover meant adapting payment transactions to a new data format for the exchange of payment data in accordance with the ISO 20022 standard.
+In 2020, Postfinance profits fell to 131 million Swiss francs (from 246 million in 2019 and 229 million francs in 2018) and its customers to 2.69 million (from 2.74 million in 2019).
 129 jobs were cut to adjust to the revenue drop (500 jobs were also cut in 2018).